100mslive/100ms-web-v1/README.md

 Update the `TOKEN_ENDPOINT` in `.env` file with your token generation service endpoint (eg. `https://ms-services-vjml47hk9gmu.runkit.sh/`)

-### Firebase config
+### [Optional] Firebase config

-Update the following values in `.env` file from your firebase project settings:
+To turn on the remote-mute feature, update the following values in `.env` file from your firebase project settings:

 ```
 # Firebase config